×

 When we asked people what advice they would give someone preparing to move to Malacatos, they said:

 "Expats moving to Malacatos should be aware that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases.
 The cost of living is relatively low compared to many Western countries, making it an attractive place for retirees.
 The currency in Ecuador is the US dollar, which can make financial transitions easier for American expats.
 Malacatos has a mild climate year-round, with temperatures rarely exceeding 77 degrees Fahrenheit, which can be a welcome change for those used to harsh winters or extremely hot summers.
 The healthcare system in Ecuador is quite good, but it's recommended to have health insurance that can cover any potential medical needs.
 Public transportation is widely available and affordable, but it may not always be reliable or punctual.
 The food in Malacatos is fresh and locally sourced, with a focus on fruits, vegetables, and grains.
 It's important to note that while Malacatos is generally safe, like any place, it has its share of crime, so it's important to take standard safety precautions.
 Also, it's crucial to understand the local customs and traditions to respect the local culture.
-Lastly, expats should be prepared for a slower pace of life compared to many Western countries, as the culture in Malacatos values relaxation and family time over a rushed or hectic lifestyle," said one expat in Malacatos.
+Lastly, expats should be prepared for a slower pace of life compared to many Western countries, as the culture in Malacatos values relaxation and family time over a rushed or hectic lifestyle," replied a member in Malacatos.

 How do I find a place to live in Malacatos?